SinhSafe: Multi-Model Detection of Cyberbullying and Hate Speech

 Abstract

-SinhSafe is an advanced cyberbullying detection framework specifically designed for the linguistic complexities of the Sinhala language and its code-mixed variant, Singlish.
-Addressing the critical gap in low-resource language safety tools, this project leverages state-of-the-art multilingual transformer models, specifically XLM-RoBERTa (XLM-R), SinBERT, and SinhLlama, to classify social media content into three distinct categories: Cyberbullying, Offensive, and Normal.
+SinhSafe is an advanced abusive language detection framework specifically designed for the linguistic complexities of the Sinhala language and its code-mixed variant, Singlish.
+Addressing the critical gap in low-resource language safety tools, this project leverages state-of-the-art multilingual transformer models, specifically XLM-RoBERTa (XLM-R), SinBERT, and SinhLlama, to classify social media content into three distinct categories: Harassment, Offensive, and Normal.

-A key innovation of SinhSafe is its robust preprocessing pipeline, which integrates a hybrid transliteration system combining Google API integration with a custom offline rule-based converter.
-This ensures high-accuracy normalization of Singlish text into Sinhala script before classification.
-By establishing a new benchmark and introducing a large pseudo-labeled dataset, SinhSafe aims to provide nuanced content moderation solutions for Sri Lankan social media platforms, promoting safer online communities through AI-driven intervention.
+A key innovation of SinhSafe is its 3-Model Ensemble Pseudo-Labeling pipeline, which is designed to generate a massive, high-quality corpus of ~65,000 documents from unlabelled data.
+By establishing a rigorous ground truth through Inter-Annotator Agreement and achieving a peak accuracy of 80.49% in cross-validation, SinhSafe aims to provide nuanced content moderation solutions for Sri Lankan social media platforms, promoting safer online communities through AI-driven intervention.

 Research into Sinhala cyberbullying detection has been constrained by a lack of diverse datasets and resources, a challenge highlighted by Viswanath & Kumar (2023).